-Many department stores (and airports) employ personal shoppers and this is an option if you are free to work full-time (although many mums of young children aren’t).
-The stores usually ask for at least two years experience in clothing retail.
+Many department stores (and airports) employ personal shoppers and this is an option if you are free to work full-time (although many parents of young children aren’t).
+The stores usually ask for at least two years of experience in clothing retail.
 Competition is high.

 Have you followed this career path?
 If you have experience as a stylist, share your tips on how to become a personal shopper in the comments section below.